 5. Visit a film location.
 Austin was recently named by Moviemaker magazine as one of the "Best Places to Live and Work as a Moviemaker."
 Film buffs should visit locations from movies and shows filmed in Austin including Boyhood, Dazed and Confused and Friday Night Lights.
 Keep an eye out, you may even spot a big name filming around town!

 6. Explore Texas history.
 Texas is getting a lot of national attention as a place to visit, and it also has a pretty cool back-story to boot.
 Why not take a quick walk up Congress Avenue to see the Texas State Capitol (which offers free tours) and the Bullock Texas State History Museum?
 For a more casual history lesson, explore some of Austin’s historic districts and sites.
 Looking for Texas and Austin souvenirs?
-Our Visitor Center, 602 E. 4th Street, has plenty of local and state-made merch for all your friends back home.
+Our Visitor Center, 602 E. Fourth St., has plenty of local and state-made merch for all your friends back home.

 Want more recommendations?
 Ask us in the comments or through our Twitter account, @VisitAustinTX using the #TrueAustin hashtag.